stegiopast/wf-nanoribolyzer/README.md

 └── rRNA_report.html                            # HTML report including all plots decribed above.
 Will be automatically integrated in Epi2Me.
 ```

 NanoRibolyzer provides a variety of default output plots, which will be presented in the subsequent section.
-However, it also allows for downstream data analysis, linking different properties of reads like polyA taillength, modification ratios and  cluster size via read id.
+However, it also allows for downstream data analysis, linking different properties of reads like polyA tail length, modification ratios and cluster size via read id.
 In the following we are showing a collection of plots that are directly accessible when using NanoRibolyzer.
-For a whole collection of accesible plots, please open this [html](./figures/rRNA_report.html) file.
+For a whole collection of accessible plots, please open this [html file](./figures/rRNA_report.html).

 ### Coverage Plots
 NanoRibolyzer aligns reads to the 45SN1 template of hg38.
 It shows the overall coverage of the whole reference.
 ![45SN1 coverage](./figures/coverage_total_sample_absolute.png)

-The read coverage of different literature based fragments during ribosomal biogenesis is shown, which allows the assesment of the read association performance.
+The read coverage of different literature-based fragments during ribosomal biogenesis is shown, which allows the assessment of the read association performance.
 ![Template based coverage](./figures/coverage_fragments_absolute.png)

-### Intensity Matrix and clustering
+### Intensity matrix and clustering

-Aligned reads become collected in an 2 dimensional intensity matrix, which is constructed by (start site, end site) pairs.
-The intensity of a coordiante in the matrix is determined by the min max normalized read abundance.
+Aligned reads are collected in a twodimensional intensity matrix, which is constructed by (start site, end site) pairs.
+The intensity of a coordinate in the matrix is determined by the min max normalized read abundance.
 The contrast of the normalized values is leveraged by an addition of 1% to each datapoint > 0.
 The absolute abundance of reads can be found in the instensity_matrix output folder.

 ![Intensity Matrix](./figures/intensity_matrix.png)

-Template free clustering approaches are performed using the creates matrix as input.
+Template-free clustering approaches are performed using the created matrix as input.
-An intensity based approach extracts (start site, end site) datapoints with maximal abundance.
+An intensity-based approach extracts (start site, end site) datapoints with maximum abundance.
-The upper left corner of the red boxes determine the (start site,end site) pair of determined clusters.
+The upper left corner of the red boxes determine the (start site, end site) pair of determined clusters.
 ![Highest intensity Matrix](./figures/highest_intensity_matrix.png)

-A density based approach [HDBSCAN](https://scikit-learn.org/1.5/modules/generated/sklearn.cluster.HDBSCAN.html) uses the information of neighbourhood to find template free read clusters.
+A density-based approach [HDBSCAN](https://scikit-learn.org/1.5/modules/generated/sklearn.cluster.HDBSCAN.html) uses the information of neighbourhood to find template-free read clusters.
-The upper left corner of the red boxes determine the (start site,end site) pair of determined clusters.
+The upper left corner of the red boxes determine the (start site, end site) pair of determined clusters.
 ![HDBSCAN intensity Matrix](./figures/hdbscan_intensity_matrix.png)

-### PolyA taillength prediction
+### PolyA tail length prediction

-For each reference based template the distribution of polyA taillengths is shown as a violinplot.
-For the template free clusters with the highest abundance the violinplot is provided in a similar manner.
+For each reference-based template, the distribution of polyA tail lengths is shown as a violin plot.
+For the template-free clusters with the highest abundance, the violin plot is provided in a similar manner.
 ![Violinplot](./figures/violinplot_taillength_per_intermediate.png)

 ### Modification ratio
-NanRibolyzer uses dorado based models to asses modification frequencies on the 45SN1 template of hg38.
+NanoRibolyzer uses dorado-based models to assess modification frequencies on the 45SN1 template of hg38.

 ![Modification plot](./figures/relative_PseU_abundance.png)
 ![Zoom Modification plot](./figures/zoom_relative_PseU_abundance.png)

 ### Interactive plots
-For many plots shown here an interactive html based figure will be provided by the output of NanoRibolyzer.
+For many plots shown here, an interactive html-based figure will be provided by the output of NanoRibolyzer.
 Please download the example [html](./figures/rRNA_report.html) file and open it in a browser of your choice.
-The presented output is integrated in Epi2Me and will be directly accessible on the plattform.
+The presented output is integrated in Epi2Me and will be directly accessible on the platform.

 ## Software versions
 All basecalling processes are using the following dorado version [docker environment](https://hub.docker.com/r/ontresearch/dorado/tags) ("ontresearch/dorado:sha58b978562389bd0f1842601fb83cdf1eb2920218") of ONT (Oxford Nanopore Technologies).
-For the publication of our data we used the newest models provided with dorado version 0.7.2 in May 2024.
+For the publication of our data, we used the newest models provided with dorado version 0.7.2 in May 2024.

 All other processes use a [docker environment](https://hub.docker.com/r/stegiopast/nanoribolyzer_other_tools) we built for this project. ("stegiopast/nanoribolyzer_other_tools:latest")
 The software versions of packages in the environment can be found [here](./envs/other_tools).